animeshon/docs/docs/welcome.md

 An integrable pipeline to allow external data source to import and consolidate their data into [Detabesu](/docs/detabesu/introduction), creating more crossreferences and integrability in the ecosystem.

 [Oracolo](/docs/search-engine/introduction)
 Simple access to the [Detabesu](/docs/detabesu/introduction)'s data thought an **integrable search engine*.
-GraphQL and RestAPI integrations will be provided to developers of third-party systems.
+GraphQL and REST API integrations will be provided to developers of third-party systems.

 [Ashen Official Clients](/docs/ecosystem/roadmap)
 Official clients of [Ashen](/docs/ashen/introduction) to integrate Ashen's functionalities in your application and start indexing video and images against [Detabesu](/docs/detabesu/introduction)'s data.